BigTom/mail-query/README.md

 2. **MAILGUN_API_KEY** looks like key-4e895blahblahblahe27dca51824c84

+3. **MAILGUN_ADMIN_PWD** a cleartext password for the "admin" user to be used by basic_auth (yes I know its unsafe and ugly but its better than nothing)

 What they are is described [here](https://documentation.mailgun.com/api-intro.html#authentication)

 ## License

 Copyright © 2015 Tom Ayerst

-Distributed under the Eclipse Public License either version 1.0.
+Distributed under the Eclipse Public License either version 1.0 or later.